webzakimbo/bcome-read-the-docs/docs/source/notable/pseudo-tty.rst

    tail -f /path/to/your/file.log

-Given a server namespace named app1 within a collection namespace of production, you would instead:
+Given a server node named app1 within a collection node of production, you would instead:

 .. code-block:: bash